 Zero trust security is an IT security model that requires strict identity verification for every person and device trying to access resources on a private network, regardless of whether they are sitting within or outside of the network perimeter.
-No single specific technology is associated with zero trust; it is a holistic approach to network security that incorporates several different principles and technologies.
+No single specific technology is associated with zero trust architecture; it is a holistic approach to network security that incorporates several different principles and technologies.

 Traditional IT network security is based on the castle-and-moat concept.
 In castle-and-moat security, it is hard to obtain access from outside the network, but everyone inside the network is trusted by default.
 The problem with this approach is that once an attacker gains access to the network, they have free reign over everything inside.

 This vulnerability in castle-and-moat security systems is exacerbated by the fact that companies no longer have their data in just one place.
 Today, information is often spread across cloud vendors, which makes it more difficult to have a single security control for an entire network.

 Zero trust security means that no one is trusted by default from inside or outside the network, and verification is required from everyone trying to gain access to resources on the network.
 This added layer of security has been shown to prevent data breaches.
 A recent IBM-sponsored study demonstrated that the average cost of a single data breach is over $3 million.
 Considering that figure, it should come as no surprise that many organizations are now eager to adopt a zero-trust security policy.

 The philosophy behind a zero trust network assumes that there are attackers both within and outside of the network, so no users or machines should be automatically trusted.
 Zero Trust verifies user identity and privileges as well as device identity and security.
 Logins and connections time out periodically once established, forcing users and devices to be continuously re-verified.

 Another principle of zero trust security is least-privilege access.
 This means giving users only as much access as they need, like an army general giving soldiers information on a need-to-know basis.
 This minimizes each user’s exposure to sensitive parts of the network.